henry2004y/minimal_test/_posts/2021-11-18-fourier-analysis.md

 ### The analytic signal

 The analytic signal representation of time-series x has the form \\( z = x + iy \\), where y is the Hilbert transform of x. z is a complex signal in the time domain with the same sampling rate as the original signal.
-By applying a filter bank to the signal, that is, a series of band-pass filters centered at successive frequencies f, and by computing the Hilbert transform for each filtered signal, we obtain the analytic signal in the TF domain, that is, for all points \\( z_{t,f} = x_{t,f} + i y_{t,f} \\) in the TF plane.
+By applying a filter bank to the signal, that is, a series of band-pass filters centered at successive frequencies f, and by computing the Hilbert transform for each filtered signal, we obtain the analytic signal in the time-frequency domain, that is, for all points \\( z_{t,f} = x_{t,f} + i y_{t,f} \\) in the time-frequency plane.

 #### Bivariate Measures in the Frequency and Time-Frequency Domain